 Below you'll find our very own Hawaiʻi based farming operations, as well as the farms we work with.

-Our most coveted Hawaiʻi based farms, operated by us.
-This means we have complete control of the process, from the farm to the factory.
+Our most coveted Hawaiʻi based farms, operated in partnership by us.
+This means we are involved with the entire process, from the farm to the factory.

 kamananui